hyl3rid/blog/data/blog/veggieburger.md

 ⦁ Place a skillet over medium heat.
 Add olive oil.
 ⦁ Next, add shallots and garlic, sauté for a minute until they are soft.
 ⦁ Add mushrooms and season with salt and black pepper.
 Cook for 7 to 8 minutes until they start getting color.
-⦁ Add soy sauce, balsamic vinegar, maple syrup, paprika, and sriracha.
+⦁ Add worcestershire sauce and paprika.
 Mix everything and cook for a minute.
 Take it off the heat.
 Set it aside to cool down.
 ⦁ Once the mixture cools down, place it in a food processor bowl along with walnuts, cooked brown rice, flax seeds, and about ¼ cup of panko.
 Process until everything is well incorporated and it holds shape.
 ⦁ Place it in a bowl and add the remaining panko.
-Mix well and shape the mixture into four equal-sized patties.
-Place them on a plate.
+Mix well and shape the mixture into four equal-sized patties. ⦁ Place them on a plate.
 Refrigerate for an hour.
 ⦁ Heat oil in a pan and place patties.
 Cook either side for about six minutes or till you get a char. you'll be able to additionally cook them on a grill.
 ⦁ Heat the burger buns, spread mayonnaise, and place patties on each bun.
-Top the patties with lettuce leaves, tomatoes, and cucumber.
+Top the patties with spinach leaves, tomatoes, and cucumber.
 Serve.